How To Calm Your Dog Down

 Knowing what the triggers are is also handy if you plan on taking Fido to a dog trainer, because you can tell them exactly what the problem is.
 They can then give you expert advice on how to try and improve your dog’s confidence when it comes to certain things.
 Often behaviourists will suggest gradually exposing your dog to the thing that they are scared of (desensitisation).
 So, if your dog gets nervous around people, you can get someone to walk by from a distance and give your dog treats.
 Then gradually ask the person to move closer once your pooch gets more comfortable.

-Be patient - Don’t push your pooch too far, too quickly.
+Don’t push your pooch too far, too quickly.
 They will need a lot of time and patience to help build their confidence, and pushing them too much might actually cause them to get a lot worse.
 Avoid forcing them to do things they don’t want to do, such as confronting what they are scared of.

-Positive reinforcement - Punishment really doesn’t work well with nervous dogs.
+Punishment really doesn’t work well with nervous dogs.
 As well as not being very effective, it can make their problem a lot worse.
 The best thing you can do is reward your dog as they get more confident, and show them that the things they thought were really scary aren’t actually that bad.

 If you give them a positive reward, they will start to make more of a positive association with what they are scared of.
-You can choose the type of reward that your dog responds to the most, whether that’s verbal praise, toys or treats.
+You can choose the type of reward that your dog responds to the most, whether that’s verbal praise, Toys or Treats.
 Some nervous dogs will be so scared they won’t take any treats, so you may have to find other ways of rewarding them.

 Manage how people approach your dog